transamsd455p-bit/cybersecurity-portfolio/writeups/edr-alert-investigation.md

 Effective SOC analysis requires more than acknowledging alerts.
 It involves validating activity, understanding attacker behavior, and applying context to determine whether an event represents a real threat.

-This investigation reflects real-world SOC workflows by combining detection, analysis, and response into a structured investigative process.pret, and assess the activity to ensure accurate threat detection and response.
+This investigation reflects real-world SOC workflows by combining detection, analysis, and response into a structured investigative process.